easyparcel/classic-integration-doc/sg/api/api_FAQ.md

 <summary><strong>Minimum Order Quantity (MOQ)</strong></summary>

 ### Q: What is MOQ (Minimum Order Quantity) pick up by courier services?

-`require_min_order` is set as 0 because the parcel could be accumulated, as long as the parcel is more than 3, the relative courier service will go and pick up the parcels.
+You may submit single parcel order first, but untill you have 3 order or parcel orders, the relative courier service will proceed go and pick up the parcels.

 If you wishes to filter up the courier services that is having MOQ, you may to filter by searching the key words of "Pick Up with min" as some of the MOQ of courier services are different.
 Hence, the suggestion is only filter with the key words of "Pick Up with min".